GoogleCloudPlatform/community/tutorials/cloud-functions-github-container-builder/index.md

 date_published: 2018-05-14
 ---

-Clemens Buchacher | Xavo Software AG

-This tutorial demonstrates how to use [Google Cloud Container Builder][gcb] as a continuous integration service for Github Repositories.
-You will implement a [Google Cloud Function][gcf] which listens to build events and updates the build status in Github using the [Statuses API][statuses].
+This tutorial demonstrates how to use [Cloud Container Builder][gcb] as a continuous integration service for Github Repositories.
+You will implement a [Cloud Function][gcf] which listens to build events and updates the build status in Github using the [Statuses API][statuses].
 The function is implemented in [Node.js][node].